 5. Fish Leather

 This is something very special and authentic.
 Fish was and is one of the most important products of Icelandic economy, so fish leather is another authentic souvenir from Iceland.
 This one, however, is not the cheapest one.
-It is available as accessoires like ties, bow ties, belts, bags and also as decoration item for your apartement.
+It is available as accessoires like ties, bow ties, belts, bags and my favorites: Earrings, for example from MISLeather.

 Iceland is a literature-crazy nation.
 They write and consume books like no other nation on this planet.
 Maybe it is the long, dark winter, that make Icelanders so in love with books.
 Consequently it is also one of the best alphabetised countries.
 Therefore I think, a book is a wounderful Icelandic souvenir.
 You will spend hours pondering through one of the numerous book stores as there are plenty of interesting authors and stories.
 And, Yes: Besides books in Icelandic you are able to find books in English, German, French, and so on, too.